sh4run/amoeba/README.md

 A dynamically-linked binary requires libev-dev and libmbedtls-dev to be installed on your target machine(vps).

-To build a statically-linked binary:
+To build a dynamically-linked binary:

     git clone --recurse-submodules https://github.com/sh4run/amoeba.git
     cd amoeba